leonardodls/product-introduction-financial-accounting/assets/public/Chapter_1_Introduction_to_business_and_accounting_concepts/06_Summary.md

 #### 4\.
 What are temporary and permanent accounts and examples of each?

-Temporary account balances are reset to zero when the new accounting period starts -the balances in permanent accounts carry over from one period to the next.
+Temporary account balances are reset to zero when the new accounting period starts - the balances in permanent accounts carry over from one period to the next.

 Revenue and expenses are temporary accounts.
 Assets, liabilities and stockholders’ equity are permanent accounts.